 Sunday, February 25, 2:00-3:30 p.m.

 Wild Walkers pose for a group picture at Pokagon State Park.
 Photo credit: Steve Hague

 Wild Walkers is an adult hiking group that meets the second and fourth Fridays of each month for a walk on the wild side.
 Each hike features a different natural area in the region (parks, wetlands, nature preserve, etc.) and carpooling is available when necessary.
-Join us at Metea Park for this kick-off carry-in style breakfast and first walk of the New Year.
-We will have the 2018 hiking schedules available.
-Please call Eden at 427-6008 or e-mail eden.lamb@cityof fortwayne.org by Tuesday, January 2 if you plan to attend.
+Please call Eden at 427-6008 or e-mail eden.lamb@cityof fortwayne.org if you have questions.